Ambrose blasts Australia off the WACA

 The Ashes were returned to England in the form of a burnt bail in an urn.
 After losing in 1882 at The Oval - in the wake of which a mock obituary appeared in the Sporting Times - England went to Australia next season and won 2-1.
 Australia won the first Test and England took the second by an innings and 27 runs.
 In the third at the SCG, Fred Spofforth, the "Demon" from 1882, took seven in England's second innings, but the target of 153 was too much for Australia.
 England opener Dick Barlow took 7 for 40 as the hosts were bowled out for 83.
 It is widely believed that at the end of the series a group of Melbourne women gave England captain Ivo Bligh a small urn containing the ashes of a bail used in the third match.

 A trademark England 1990s Ashes victory.
 Trademark in that it was improbable, was achieved through high-class, high-octane cricket... and the series was dead.
-Going into the last day in Adelaide, England were effectively 154 for 6 in their second innings and it seemed a matter of time before Australia went 3-0 up.
-But Phil DeFreitas slammed a sensational 88 off 95 balls, including 22 off one over from Craig McDermott.
+Going into the last day in Adelaide, England were effectively 154 for 6 in their second innings, but Phil DeFreitas slammed a sensational 88 off 95 balls, including 22 off one over from Craig McDermott.
 Then Devon Malcolm blew away the Australian top order, and after some nerve-jangling tail-end resistance, Chris Lewis and Malcolm wrapped up a famous win with 5.5 overs to spare.

 A memorable day for Kapil Dev, who equalled Sir Richard Hadlee's record of 431 Test wickets when he dismissed Don Anurasiri to wrap up India's innings victory over Sri Lanka in Bangalore.
 Nine days later Kapil moved above Hadlee when he snared Hashan Tillakaratne in Ahmedabad.
 Earlier in this match India had made 541 for 6 declared, the fifth successive home Test in which they had passed 500.